 - The junior professional should be a recent PhD graduate that has made a promising contribution to the field through a paper, a thesis or a prototype implementation.
 No one can be a candidate for the junior prize, if his/her PhD graduation year dates back more than seven years1 before the year in which the DN junior prize will be awarded, i.e., a candidate with a graduation year of 2000 is eligible for the junior prize up to and including 2007.

 - A Prize Nomination Committee consisting of a Chairperson and three to four additional members is appointed annually by the AITO General Assembly.
 Members of the AITO Executive Committee cannot be members of the Prize Nomination Committee.

-- Nominations may be submitted by sending2 an e-mail to firstname.lastname@example.org.
+- Nominations may be submitted using a procedure decided by the AITO Executive Committee.
 Anyone can nominate anyone but themselves.

 - The Prize Nomination Committee can also consider nominations from the previous year.